J-F-Liu/knowledge/src/Math/linear_algebra.md

 # 线性代数 Linear Algebra

-Understanding which tools should be applied in a given context and understanding what computation to ask the computer to do for you—it is far less important to know how to perform computations that a computer can do better than you anyway.

-A system of equations is called inconsistent if it has no solutions.
-It is called consistent otherwise.

 An n-tuple of real numbers is called a **point** of $R^n$.

 When $n=1,R^1=R$.
 Geometrically, this is the number line.